Defense

 Picture of an aerostat on the ground

-The second advantage captive aerostats have is the ability to carry large payloads.
+The second advantage of using tethered aerostat systems is the ability to carry large payloads.
 Some of the larger platforms can carry payloads weighing up to 3,000 kilograms.
 Payloads can include radar systems, infrared cameras, video, and communications equipment.
-The payload weight limitations of captive aerostats leave planners plenty of room to develop custom aerial surveillance solutions that fit their specific needs.

 An excellent example of captive aerostats is the Tethered Aerostat Radar System (TARS).
-These systems have been utilized for several decades and are employed in a wide range of applications worldwide.
 The payload capabilities of TARS allow for easy detection of targets in the air, on land, and on the water.

-Another disadvantage, particularly when conducting aerial surveillance, is the size of these platforms.
+• Another disadvantage, particularly when conducting aerial surveillance, is the size of these platforms.
 The presence of a captive balloon will be no secret to anyone for many miles.
 In addition to being easy to spot, they are vulnerable to attack.
-This vulnerability, combined with their logistics footprint, limit their use outside protected areas such as large forward operating bases (FOBs), government installations, or large enclosed facilities.

 Tethered Drone Use Cases

-The number of use cases for tethered drones is almost limitless.
-Many industries have found uses for captive drones to include defense, telecommunications, and public and private security sectors.
-While tethered drones like the ORION 2 are highly versatile platforms, three ideal use cases include border surveillance, FOB protection, and tactical communications.
+Many industries have found uses for captive drones to include defense, communications, and public and private security sectors.
+Tethered drones like the ORION 2 are highly versatile platforms.
+They include use cases as border surveillance, FOB protection, and tactical communications.

 The ability for tethered drones to rapidly deploy to an area, especially when mounted on a vehicle, makes them ideally suited for border security.
 Captive drones have seen successful implementation at high traffic areas like checkpoints and in remote and almost inaccessible locations.
 They are also very effective at monitoring large crowds.